-HMRC - OT03100 - PRT - Definitions
+HMRC - OT03100 - PRT: Overview Of PRT - Definitions

+Field

 Field

 ‘Field’ is a fundamental concept for PRT.
 OTA75\S12 states that an oil field is to be construed according to OTA75\SCH1 where it is defined as an area which an appropriate authority may determine to be an oil field, being an area of which every part is, or is part of, a licensed area.
 A field is determined on the basis of geological criteria by the Department of Energy and Climate Change (DECC) on behalf of the Secretary of State (see OT01007 The Role of DECC - Field Determination Process).
 A field cannot extend into unlicensed acreage.
 The definition of a field is extended (OTA75\SCH1\PARA6) to include areas that used to be fields but are no longer fields due to the expiry of a licence (see below).
 However such an area will cease to be deemed to be part of a field once the qualifying assets (see OT15100) of that field have been decommissioned.
 OTA75\SCH1\PARA7 sets out the criteria by which the assets in an area are deemed to be decommissioned and hence the area ceases to be part of the field.
 FA11\S61 ensures that the legislation applies even if the assets are situated outside of the UKCS.
 For the purposes of OTA75\SCH1\PARA7 HMRC (‘The Board’) will accept that decommissioning has taken place when DECC have issued an acceptance letter in response to the operator’s close out report.